shangril/cjdradio/README.md

   pip install tinytag

+  ** Note that externally managed environnements will require either
+      - a virtual environnement
-  ** Note that externally managed environnements will require either a virtual environnement, the use of externally managed package provided by your distribution (like as an example python3-vlc and so on, if available) or, if you have no other choice, the use of --break-system-packages with Pip which is dangerous for your system install
+      - the use of externally managed package provided by your distribution (like as an example python3-vlc and so on, if available)
+      - or, if you have no other choice, the use of --break-system-packages with Pip which is dangerous for your system install but actually safe if all you need is tinytag and your externally managed environnement hasn't it

 * run the app